University launches bid for funding for advanced manufacturing apprenticeships

 Three qualifications for the Engineering/Advanced Manufacturing Degree Apprenticeships are being developed by the university – a BEng in Production Engineering (Advanced Manufacturing); a BEng in Industrial Engineering Design (Mechanical) and a BEng in Industrial Engineering Design (Electrical.)

-Christina Blakey, Business Development Manager and Lead for Apprenticeships at WGU said: “This is a great opportunity for companies across North Wales to work with our university on these ground-breaking new qualifications – and to develop the qualifications and skills they want.
+Christina Blakey, business development manager and leead for apprenticeships at WGU said: “This is a great opportunity for companies across North Wales to work with our university on these ground-breaking new qualifications – and to develop the qualifications and skills they want.

 “This is a significant investment in higher level skills, especially those needed for future and emerging technologies.